Brutche & Tughshmith Newport Ky

 The “Brutche & Tughschmith Newport Ky” soda water bottle was produced by two enterprising Germans, who came to America late in the 1840s and early 1850s and settled in the Cincinnati, Ohio area on different sides of the Ohio River.
 These men were looking for opportunities and traveled with means to start a business.
-Fridolin Brutsche and Ulrich Tughschmidt must have been upset when their soda water bottles were delivered with their last names misspelled.
-This could have also been a period when the pair were trying to simplify their names to be more “accepted” in America.
+Fridolin Brutsche and Ulrich Tughschmidt must have been upset when their soda water bottles were delivered with misspelled last names.
+This spelling situation could have also been when the pair were trying to simplify their names to be more “accepted” in America.
 Even the city directories for both Cincinnati and Newport use various spellings throughout the relevant years.

 Our 7-½” tall cylindrical blue-green aqua soda bottle is embossed ‘BRUTCHE & TUGHSHMITH NEWPORT.
 KY.’ in five lines on the face of the bottle.
 The copy ‘BRUTCHE’ is arched and represents Fridolin or Frederick Brutsche.
 The embossed ‘S’ is missing in his last name on the bottle.
 The reverse is blank.
 There is an applied rounded collar mouth and an improved pontil.
 ‘TUGHSHMITH’ is probably misspelled and should be ‘TUGHSCHMIDT’ for Ulrich Tughschmidt.

-Newport, Kentucky was settled in 1791 by James Taylor Jr. on land purchased by his father, James Sr. from a man named George Muse, who received it as a grant.
+Newport, Kentucky, was settled in 1791 by James Taylor Jr. on land purchased by his father, James Sr., from George Muse, who received it as a grant.
 Taylor’s brother, Hubbard Taylor, had been mapping the land twenty years prior.
 It was not named for its position on the river but for Christopher Newport, the commander of the first ship to reach Jamestown, Virginia, in 1607.

 Newport was established as a town on December 14, 1795, and incorporated as a city on February 24, 1834.
 In 1803, the Fort Washington military post was moved from Cincinnati to become the Newport Barracks.
 A bridge first connected Newport to Covington in 1853, and the first bridge spanning the Ohio River to Cincinnati, the John A. Roebling Suspension Bridge, opened in 1866.
 Newport, like Covington and Cincinnati across the river, experienced large German immigration in the 19th century.
 By 1900, Newport was the third-largest city in Kentucky, after Covington and Louisville, although Newport and Covington were rightly considered satellites of Cincinnati, Ohio.

 Fridolin Brutche was born on January 14, 1814, in Germany.
-The first time we see F. Brutsche (note spelling) listed in the 1856 Cincinnati City Directory he is the proprietor of the Jefferson House located on the southwest corner of Jefferson and Monmouth Streets in Newport, Kentucky.
+The first time we see F. Brutsche (note spelling) listed in the 1856 Cincinnati City Directory, he is the proprietor of the Jefferson House located on the southwest corner of Jefferson and Monmouth Streets in Newport Kentucky.
 He would remain at the Monmouth and Jefferson address and start a coffee house and mineral water manufactory by 1860.
-He also had soda water bottles made with just his name on them and Newport, Ky.
-By 1863, he was also making lager beer and “carbonated water” as he called it, and now listed himself as a liquor dealer.
-In 1866, he turned the establishment into a saloon and ran it with his wife Margaretha or Margaret.
-He would die in 1877 leaving his wife to run the saloon.
+He also had soda water bottles made with his name and Newport, Ky.
+By 1863, he was also making lager beer and “carbonated water,” as he called it, and now listed himself as a liquor dealer.
+In 1866, he turned the establishment into a saloon and ran it with Margaretha or Margaret.
+He would die in 1877, leaving his wife to run the bar.